DaNik516/nixOS/README.md

       - In kde plasma the primary monitor override this settings.
 This means that any monitor that is selected as `primary` get the first wallpaper of the list etc

 ### 🪟 Multiple Desktop Environments ###
-One may choose in `flake.nix` which one to enable and which one to disable.
+One may choose in `variables.nix` which one to enable and which one to disable.
 If nothing is defined it fallback to hyprland
 - When switching desktop environment it is important to rebuild the boot and not the config.
 This allow the user to not be kicked out from the current de session if that specific de is disabled.
 - Once the boot rebuild worked run the regular rebuild, both system and home-manager for example by using the zsh alias `sw && hms`
   - If for some reason the user rebuild not in this way, then it get kicked out and only tty is available but when logging in as regular user it crash then the rebuild needs to be done through the root account: